Proac-Tee/cv/README.md

-# This is my cv website.
+# This is my personal resume using HTML and CSS.